 Tapas, with wine or beer, are also a good selection while dining at these Spanish islands.

 8. Hiking – All Islands

-The Canary Islands offer a wide selection of hiking trails that ranges from inhabited cave villages, forests, desert-like environments, lake side walks, and mountain trails.
+The Canary Islands offer a wide selection of hiking trails that range from inhabited cave villages, forests, desert-like environments, lakeside walks, and mountain trails.

 As you can see, things to do in the Canary Islands are as diverse as the people who come to visit.
 These were just a few of the many attractions these Spanish islands offer… too many to mention them all!